aritter/CS-7650-sp23/about.md

 ### Midterm Exam - 15%

-The midterm will cover topics that are selected from the, lectures, assigned reading, and homework assignments.
+The midterm will cover topics that are selected from the lectures, assigned reading, and homework assignments.

 ### Participation - 5%